ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

    its data processing components with YANG notifications interoparable.
-   Since YANG modules can change over time, for example when a router is being upgraded to a newer software release, this process needs to be adjusted contionously, leading often to errors in the data chain if dependencies are not properly tracked and schema changes adjusted simultaneously.
+   Since YANG modules can change over time, for example when a router is being upgraded to a newer software release, this process needs to be adjusted continuously, leading often to errors in the data chain if dependencies are not properly tracked and schema changes adjusted simultaneously.

 ##  Origins of YANG-Push

-   With {{?RFC3535}} the IAB set the requirements for Network Management in 2003.
+   With {{?RFC3535}}, the IAB set the requirements for Network Management in 2003.
 From these requirements NETCONF {{?RFC6241}}, NETCONF Notifications {{?RFC5277}} and RESTCONF {{?RFC8040}} have been defined to configure through `<edit-config>` and retrieve operational data through